tfoxy/bs-injular/README.md

 * Support for javascript bundlers: webpack, browserify, rollup<i></i>.js

-* Support for inline templates and controllers

-* Show the file and line number when an error is thrown in an injected controller.
+* Show the file and line number when an error is thrown in an injected script.
-  Currently, the controller is evaluated using `Function`.
+  Currently, the script is evaluated using `Function`.

 ## Resources